-Elton John created the Foundation over 25 years ago, in the United States in 1992 and the United Kingdom in ’93, in response to the urgent need for philanthropic support to address the global AIDS crisis and provide assistance to people living with or dying of AIDS.
-Through hard work and with the help of our generous friends and supporters, the two foundations together have raised more than $350 million over the past 24 years.
+Elton John established the Foundation over 25 years ago in 1992, in the United States, and in 1993, in the United Kingdom, to address the global AIDS crisis and extend philanthropic support to those living with or dying of AIDS.
+With the help of generous supporters, the two foundations have raised over $350 million in the past 24 years.

 The Elton John AIDS Foundation (EJAF) continues its mission of fighting for the dignity and well-being of every person by combating stigma, preventing HIV infections, ensuring universal HIV treatment, and pressuring governments to end AIDS.
 Although significant progress has been made in HIV prevention and treatment, universal access to healthcare remains a concern.

 The U.S. foundation focuses on programs in the United States, the Americas, and the Caribbean.
 It has been recognized as the largest funder of LGBTQ health programs in the country and the largest HIV funder of programs for transgender people by Funders for LGBTQ Issues and Funders Concerned About AIDS, respectively.